 Most buildings have fire alarm and security systems built in as part of their initial construction not only as a matter of individual safety, but also to stay in line with local ordinances.
 Most residential, commercial and even industrial sites are required to have fire alarms that are routinely inspected and maintained by trained professionals to ensure they’re deemed safe for public use.
 In addition, structures also have a maximum occupant capacity as well as a floor plan that accommodates a secondary means of evacuating the premises in the event of a fire or other catastrophe.

 Depending on the specific line of business — take banking and secure transportation services, for example — there may be hard requirements on surveillance systems as well.
 Of course, these security systems are relied upon in order for contingency plans to be effective, which can save lives and valuable assets.
 What’s the use of an escape circuit if the sensors and alarms aren’t in working shape?
 And since many of them use backup batteries, those also have to be checked for consistency.

-Aside from just being common sense, there’s a short list of compelling reasons to ensure that your station is well-protected:
+Aside from just being common sense, there’s a short list of compelling reasons to ensure that your security and fire alarms are inspected:

 1. Your insurance may not cover you without acceptable proof of regulated security measures.

 Remember that insurers look for liabilities when assessing your eligibility for coverage.
 Even if you’re eligible with less-than-adequate protection, your premium is likely to be very costly, which means your business could suffer from excessive overhead costs of upkeep.

 2. You’ll stay within any legal ordinances requiring that your point of business has ample security measures in effect.